Jobs That Use Math: 10 Appealing Options for Number Crunchers

 Pharmacy technicians (pharm techs) help pharmacists dispense prescription medication to customers or health professionals.
-They mainly work in retail pharmacies and hospitals, according to the BLS.
+You can find these professionals working in hospitals, retail settings or small clinics—essentially anywhere you’d pick up a prescription.
 Pharm techs work under the supervision of pharmacists while measuring medications, collecting information, organizing inventory and interacting with customers.
 Depending on the state they work in, pharmacy technicians may also mix medications.

-For a little more information on the role, check out our article, “What Does a Pharmacy Technician Do?
-Exploring the Work of the Friendly Face Behind the Counter.”
+For a little more information on the role, check out our article “What Does a Pharmacy Technician Do?
+A Closer Look Behind the Counter.”

 7. Supply chain manager

-Supply chain managers are in charge of the complex chain that links products, consumers and companies together.
+Supply chain managers, also sometimes called logistics managers or logisticians, are in charge of the complex chain that links products, consumers and companies together.
 They coordinate the production, purchasing, warehousing and distribution need of their company.
-They aim to limit costs, improve efficiency and accuracy and keep everyone safe in the distribution process.
+They aim to limit costs, improve efficiency and accuracy, and keep everyone safe in the distribution process.

 Why math matters: Supply chain managers hold a complicated series of locations and metrics in their minds as they make decisions.
 They may need to determine appropriate equipment and staffing levels to load, unload, move or store materials that are needed in order to keep a calculated inventory.
 They also are responsible for making tactical choices about purchasing and routes for optimal transportation.
 These concerns all require calculation and good mathematical abilities.